Frequently Asked Questions

 What time does the ski mountain open and close?
 The Gondola and Christie Lift open at 8:30 am during the winter season.
 Thunderhead lift opens at 8:15 am but is only accessible by hiking to or getting dropped off (sorry, lodging shuttles are not allowed at Thunderhead).

 You can get a head start on everyone else through the resort’s First Tracks program.
 First Tracks tickets allow you to board the Gondola at 8:00 am and ski the resort’s Priest Creek, South Peak, and Sunshine areas.
-Tickets may be bought at the ticket office or online.
+Tickets may be purchased at the ticket office or online.

 Night skiing operations